RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/05-create-post-item-endpoint.md

 Since we are now so skilled in writing endpoints lets go ahead and also create the endpoint for removing a product.
 The only tricky part about removing is that the request might not remove all products in once.
 E.g. If we have 10 Red Hat Fedoras and the request just decreases 3 we should not remove the Shopping Cart item, but instead lower the quantity to 7.

-Adding the following at the `//TODO: Add handler for removing an item from the cart`
+Again in the `src/main/java/com/redhat/coolstore/CartServiceVerticle.java`{{open}} file add the following at the `//TODO: Add handler for removing an item from the cart`

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="//TODO: Add handler for removing an item from the cart">
 private void removeShoppingCartItem(RoutingContext rc) {